Reading time: 2 minutes

 What to do?

-The good news is that there are steps you can take to prevent and treat mental exhaustion.
-Here are tips that will help you!
+The good news is that steps can be taken to prevent and treat mental exhaustion.
+Here are tips to help you!

 5 tips

-Screen time restrictions : It’s no secret that screens dominate our lives.
+Screen time restrictions : It's no secret that screens dominate our lives.
 To combat mental exhaustion, try to reduce your screen time.
-Maybe you want to impose a digital curfew on yourself (you can now simply turn this on in your settings), such as going offline before 10am and after 8pm.
-Or you can turn off notifications and give yourself some “internet free” moments during the day.
-It’s amazing how a little distance from the screen can help.
+Maybe you want to impose a digital curfew on yourself (you can easily turn this on in your settings these days), such as being offline before 10:00 AM and after 8:00 PM.
+Or turn off notifications and allow yourself some "internet-free" time during the day.
+It's amazing how a little distance from the screen can help.

-Regular Breathing Breaks : We live in a world where rushing is the norm.
+Regular breathers : We live in a world where haste is the norm.
 Yet, taking short breaks throughout the day to refresh your mind is invaluable.
 Even a quick five minutes can reset your nervous system.
-Stand up, stretch, breathe deeply, and sigh.
-You’ll be amazed at how these mini-breaks can restore your energy.
+Stand up, stretch, breathe deeply, and take a deep breath.
+You'll be amazed at how these mini-breaks can restore your energy.

-Self-reflection and setting boundaries : If mental exhaustion is a recurring theme in your life, it’s time to self-reflect.
+Self-reflection and setting boundaries : If mental exhaustion is a recurring theme in your life, it's time for some self-reflection.
 What is your fatigue trying to tell you?
-Maybe it’s time to tackle your perfectionism, find work you really enjoy, or create more structure in your life.
-Learn to say “no” and set clear boundaries to protect yourself from over-commitment.
+Perhaps it's time to address your perfectionism, find work you truly enjoy, or introduce more structure into your life.
+Learn to say no and set clear boundaries to protect yourself from excessive commitments.

 Active relaxation : Relaxation is more than just Netflix and social media.
-While it can be nice to binge watch a series every now and then, they don’t replenish your energy reserves.
-Add active relaxation to your routine, like gentle yoga, meditation, breathing exercises, walking at dusk, or simply doing nothing (lounging!).
+While it can be nice to binge-watch a show every now and then, it doesn't replenish your energy reserves.
+Add active relaxation to your routine, such as gentle yoga, meditation, breathing exercises, walks at dusk, or simply doing nothing (lounging!).
 It will help you truly recharge.

-Healthy evening routine : A good night's sleep is also super important when you are mentally exhausted.
+A healthy evening routine : A good night's sleep is also incredibly important when you're mentally exhausted.
 Limit your screen time before bed and create a healthy evening routine of at least 20 minutes.
-Think of meditation, breathing exercises, reading, stretching, an extensive skincare routine with Dr. Hauschka products or journaling.
+Consider meditation, breathing exercises, reading, stretching, a comprehensive skincare routine with Dr. Hauschka products , or journaling.

-Let writing clear your mind, embrace your emotions and take away your worries or plan your next day.
+Let writing clear your mind, embrace your emotions, and soothe your worries, or even plan your next day.
 A calm mind means better sleep and less chance of mental exhaustion.

 Bonus tip: Goldea Health Supplement Mood Control

 Sometimes a little extra help is needed to get your mental well-being back on track.
-If you find that the above tips are not enough, consider the "Mood Control" supplement.
+If you find the tips above aren't enough, consider the "Mood Control" supplement.
 This can be a valuable addition during your recovery.

 Conclusion

 Mental exhaustion is a common problem, but with the right steps and support, you can improve your mental well-being.
-It is essential to note that mental health is just as important as physical health.
+It's important to note that mental health is just as important as physical health.

 By recognizing the symptoms and taking the right actions, you can effectively manage mental exhaustion and live a healthier, more balanced life.

-Do you have any questions or would you like more advice on treating mental exhaustion?
+Do you have any questions or would you like more advice about treating mental exhaustion?
 Feel free to contact us: Click here for free advice.
-We are always ready with free personal advice tailored to your needs from our orthomolecular therapist Cynthia.
+We're always available to provide free, personalized advice from our orthomolecular therapist, Cynthia.

 Need more inspiration?